Chen-s-Organization/Legit/README.md

 ```

 ## Usage
-Go to the Smee website and start a new channel to get the URL.
+Go to the Smee website(given in the assignment and start a new channel to get the URL.

 Open your terminal or command prompt and navigate to the directory where you have downloaded the files for this application.